-There is a lot to consider when buying a home – you’re starting to see the complicated picture.
+There is a lot to consider when buying a home – your Purse Strings Approved Professional loan officer will help you decide which loan program is best for you.
 Besides traditional loans, there are also some additional options that might be appealing to you and your unique situation.
-If this is your first home purchase, here are some additional options and resources you should look into:

 FHA Loan.
 In an FHA loan, the Federal Housing Administration insures the mortgage, meaning that your lender won’t experience a loss if you default on the mortgage.
-FHA loans typically come with competitive interest rates, smaller down payments and lower closing costs than conventional loans.
+FHA loans typically come with smaller down payments more lenient qualification guidelines than conventional loans.
 If you have a credit score of 580 or higher, you could be eligible for a mortgage with a down payment as low as 3.5 percent of the purchase price.
 If your credit score is lower than 580, you still might qualify for an FHA mortgage, but the down payment would be at least 10 percent of the purchase amount.

 USDA Loan.
 While not well known, the U.S. Department of Agriculture (USDA) has a homebuyer assistance program.
 While the program focuses on homes in certain rural areas, you don’t need to buy or run a farm to be eligible.
 The USDA guarantees the home loan.
 There may be no down payment required, and the loan payments are fixed.
 Applicants with a credit score of 640 or higher typically get streamlined processing.
 With a credit score below 640, you still can qualify for a USDA loan, but the lender will ask for extra documentation about your payment history.
 Keep in mind that there are income limitations, which can vary by region.

 The Midwest may be the best place for single and unmarried women to buy a new home, followed by Texas and upstate New York.